11 Bodies Recovered After Boat Sinks Off Myanmar: Resident - UrduPoint

 11 Bodies Recovered After Boat Sinks Off Myanmar: Resident

+Rescuers have recovered 11 bodies after an overloaded boat carrying around 90 people sank off Myanmar's southern coast, a local resident told on Monday, with more than a dozen passengers still missing

-Yangon, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) Rescuers have recovered eleven bodies after an overloaded boat carrying around 30 people sank in the Andaman Sea off Myanmar's southern coast, a resident told AFP on Monday, with the rest of the passengers still missing.
+Yangon, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) Rescuers have recovered 11 bodies after an overloaded boat carrying around 90 people sank off Myanmar's southern coast, a local resident told on Monday, with more than a dozen passengers still missing.

 "The boat left from the village at 9 pm (1430 GMT) which was too late already, and it was overloaded and sunk," he said.